Public Parking Spot Detection And Geo-localization Using Transfer Learning: Methods

 \section{Methods}

-The overall system is iterative in nature, in the following manner, first, we use a pre-trained CNN-based architecture to detect, and segment objects of interest, we then use these on a live video feed to suggest parking lots with the best location, and parking space count combination.
-In production, the user is then asked through a mobile application whether the suggested parking lot, and space were both available and most convenient, we then use this feedback and video frame prediction that led to the suggestion as more training data for our detection and segmentation model.
-The response will also be used in the future to train an ensemble model with the user's GPS location and all parking lots as inputs, and the closest lot ID as output. this could potentially replace or supplement the distance calculation we perform as explained in \ref{subsec: Distance estimation}. figures \ref{fig:linear_system} depicts The proposed system.
-Below we detail how the Detectron2 model is used for parking spot detection, and how the distance to a parking lot is found.
+The overall system is iterative in nature: first, we use a pre-trained CNN-based architecture to detect, and segment objects of interest.
+We then use these on a live video feed to suggest parking lots with the best location, and parking space count combination.
+In production, the user is asked through a mobile application whether the suggested parking lot, and space were both available and most convenient.
+We use this feedback and video frame prediction that led to the suggestion as additional training data for our detection and segmentation model.
+The response will also be used in the future to train an ensemble model with the user's GPS location and all parking lots as inputs, and the closest lot ID as output.
+This could potentially replace or supplement the distance calculation we perform as explained in \ref{subsec: Distance estimation}.
+Figure \ref{fig:linear_system} depicts The proposed system.
+Below we detail how the Detectron2 model is used for parking spot detection, and how the distance to a parking lot is calculated.